Whole Milk (1 Cup) and Corn Flakes (1 Cup (1 Nlea Serving))

 Portion Control

-Reduce the portion size of Corn Flakes and Whole Milk to decrease the overall carbohydrate load.
+Reduce the serving size of Corn Flakes and Whole Milk to minimize the glucose spike.
+Smaller portions can lead to a smaller increase in blood sugar levels.

-Include a source of protein such as a boiled egg or a handful of nuts.
-This can help slow down the absorption of carbohydrates.
+Add a source of protein like a boiled egg, a handful of nuts, or a spoonful of Greek yogurt to your meal.
+Protein can help slow down the absorption of carbohydrates.

-Eat slowly and chew thoroughly to give your body time to process and balance blood sugar levels.
+Pace your eating to give your body more time to process the carbohydrates and regulate blood sugar in a more controlled manner.

-Engage in a short walk or light exercise after eating to help your body use up some of the glucose from the meal.
+Engage in light physical activity, such as a short walk, after eating.
+This can help your body use up some of the glucose and prevent spikes.

 Discover